Lake Erie Big Bass Fishing

 Always Changing Conditions

 The main lake was the area that fished the best.
 Water temperatures were holding at 68 degrees.
 Most of the bass came on fishing tubes, jerk baits, and drop shots.
-If you focus on the Hammermill Plant through Shades beach you will be able to find some quality bass.
+If you focus on the Hammermill Plant through Shades Beach, you can find some quality bass.

-It was not long after this great day on the water that John and Bruce adventured out with Captain Mark.
-They were traveling from Cincinnati, Ohio wanting to get out on the great Lake Erie.
+Not long after this great day on the water, John and Bruce adventured out with Captain Mark.
+They were traveling from Cincinnati, Ohio, to get out on the great Lake Erie.
 It was an eventful 6-hour fishing trip with lots of quality bass in the boat.

 Slightly windy and overcast conditions promoted an excellent bite.
 John and Bruce fished the main lake from the Hammermill Plant to Shades Beach.
-The most effective baits were senkos, tubes, drop shots, spinnerbaits, jerk baits, and galidas grubs.
+The most effective baits were senkos, tubes, drop shots, spinnerbaits, jerk baits, and galidas grubs, which of course needed to be put in the best fishing holes.
 Water temperatures vary from 62-67 degrees.
 These gentlemen boated 60 bass in those 6 hours making for another great day on the water.

-Captain Mark is looking forward to helping them get their next fix on Lake Erie next time visiting!
+Captain Mark is looking forward to helping them get their next fix on Lake Erie next time they visit!

-Shortly after this fishing trip, Travis and Brandon adventured out on Lake Erie.
-The weather was not cooperating and they asked Captain Mark if they should cancel but he advised that it would settle and they were going to catch them up.
-They were traveling from Ohio looking for some big smallmouth bass and they got what they were coming for.
+Travis and Brandon adventured out on Lake Erie shortly after this fishing trip.
+The weather was not cooperating, and they asked Captain Mark if they should cancel, but he advised that it would settle and they would catch them up.
+They were traveling from Ohio looking for some big smallmouth bass, and they got what they were coming for.

-Travis and Brandon boated over 70 smallmouths with 3 over 5 pounds.
-It was another trip with 2 personal best bass.
-The action is hot and heavy and is only going to get better as the summer rolls on.
-They threw everything from jerk baits, tubes, and drop shots while fishing the main lake again.
-Water temperatures were holding in the 65-67 degree range which helped promote an excellent bite.
+Travis and Brandon boated over 70 smallmouths, with three over 5 pounds.
+It was another trip with two personal best bass.
+The action is hot and heavy and will only improve as summer rolls on.
+They threw everything from jerk baits to tubes and drop shots while fishing the main lake again.
+Water temperatures were holding in the 65-67 degree range, which helped promote an excellent bite.

 Lake Erie is one of the best smallmouth bass fisheries in the nation.
 You truly can’t beat the action here.
-If you are looking for a monster or your next personal best, you have to travel to Erie, Pennsylvania.
-Summer months are the perfect time to take your family on vacation and sneak away and get out on the water for some Lake Erie Big Bass Fishing.
+If you are looking for a monster or your following personal best, you have to travel to Erie, Pennsylvania.
+Summer months are the perfect time to take your family on vacation, sneak away, and get out on the water for some Lake Erie Big Bass Fishing.
 We look forward to seeing you on the water next time!

 Come Visit Lake Erie and Catch Yours Today…

-If you enjoyed this post about Lake Erie Big Bass Fishing, you might also enjoy this fishing report from the same area.
+If you enjoyed this post about Lake Erie Big Bass Fishing, you might also enjoy these articles on bait for largemouth bass, types of bass, bass fishing at night, fishing for Fall bass and smallmouth bass lures, and fishing report from the same area.

 About Captain Mark Rose hometown is Pittsburgh PA.
 Mark has been fishing Lake Erie and Lake Okeechobee since 1999.
 He fishes Lake Erie in the spring for smallmouth.
 He runs a detail shop in his hometown during the summer, spring, and fall and heads to Florida during the winter months to do what he loves, guides on Lake Okeechobee.
 Learn More About Lake Erie or Capt.
 Mark Rose